opteron-coin/opteron/doc/build-osx.md

 NOTE: Building with Qt4 is still supported, however, could result in a broken UI.
 Building with Qt5 is recommended.

-NOTE: At this time it is highly recommended that developers wishing to compile the Astral Core binaries **DO NOT** upgrade to OS X Mojave Beta 10.14.
+NOTE: At this time it is highly recommended that developers wishing to compile the opteron Core binaries **DO NOT** upgrade to
+OS X Mojave Beta 10.14.
 Currently there is a compatibility issue with OS X Mojave, Command-Line-Tools 10.0.0 (clang), and Berkeley-db version 4.8.3.
 Binaries compiled using this combination will crash with a segmentation-fault during initialization.
 Binaries compiled by previous versions will run on OS X Mojave with no-known issues.
 It is possible to work-around this issue by upgrading Berkeley-db to version 18.1.25 or newer (currently 18.1.25 is the only known version to work).
 To compile and run with newer versions of Berkeley-db it is recommended that Berkeley-db 4.8.3 be uninstalled and the latest version installed.
 There are unknown wallet compatability ramifications to this solution so it is highly recommended that any local wallets be backed-up before opening them using binaries compiled with this solution.

-Use the following commands to compile a working version of Astral Core on Mojave (assuming that the instructions in the section "Build
-Astral Core" has already been followed).
+Use the following commands to compile a working version of opteron Core on Mojave (assuming that the instructions in the section "Build opteron Core" has already been followed).
 Uninstall Berkeley-db 4.8.3, install the latest version, and _configure_ with the incompatible-bdb flag:

     brew remove berkeley-db@4